florin-va-oltean/cloudhopper-smpp/README.md

 TL;DR
 -------------
-Obviously this is a fork; the intention of this fork is to remove all JMX metrics implemented custom and instead use dropwizard metrics.
+Obviously this is a fork; the intention of this fork is to remove all JMX metrics custom implemented and instead use dropwizard metrics.

 The reason for this is to enable easy integration with monitoring systems; our case was integration with Prometheus.io and the custom "stock" implementation was not good enough.

-So no, it is actually easy via Dropwizard to dump counters as CSV, to expose them as JMX or via Prometheus simpleclient to expose them as prometheus multi-dimensional kpis.
+So now it is actually easy via Dropwizard to dump counters as CSV, to expose them as JMX or as Prometheus multi-dimensional metrics via simpleclient.

 Check out <code>com.cloudhopper.smpp.demo.ServerMain</code> for an example of how to use the library now.